cristinagalisteo/gitana/README.md

 #### **Basic plot (not ready for publishing)**

-We only need a file (tree1.file) with the name to the tree:
+We only need a single file (tree1.file) pointing to the tree file:

 ```
 cat tree1.file